 We distribute all of our available cash, less reserves established by management, on a quarterly basis.
 Except as described in Note 4, distributions are paid to the partners in proportion to their percentage interest in the Partnership.
-Included in partners' capital is accumulated other comprehensive income of approximately \$5.0 million related to our share of PAA's accumulated other comprehensive income (loss).
-Other comprehensive income (loss) is allocated based on the partner ownership interest.
+Included in partners' capital is accumulated other comprehensive income of approximately \$4.7 million related to our share of PAA's accumulated other comprehensive income (loss).
+Other comprehensive income (loss) is allocated based on each partner's ownership interest.